 Results: The isolates also revealed high levels of resistance (MIC ≥ 16 µg/ml) against antiseptics commonly used in Egyptian hospitals (Benzalkonium, Benzethonium, and Chlorhexidine).
 The qacEΔ1 gene showed higher levels of prevalence in both A. baumannii and P. aeruginosa isolates (93.5% and 78%, respectively) as compared to that of qacE gene (52.0% and 33.0%, respectively).
 The intI1 was more prevalent among A. baumannii isolates (65.5%) compared to P. aeruginosa isolates (37.8%).
 P. aeruginosa resistance genotypes were significantly associated with antibiotic and antiseptic resistance patterns.
 A. baumannii resistance genotypes were associated with antiseptic-resistance patterns.

 Conclusion: The excessive usage of antiseptics may escalate bacterial resistance, especially with high prevalence of intI1 integron in these pathogens.

-Acinetobacter baumannii, Pseudomonas aeruginosa, QacE, QacEΔ1, and integron.
+Acinetobacter baumannii, Pseudomonas aeruginosa, QacE, QacEΔ1, integron, wound infection.

 Department of Microbiology and Immunology, School of Pharmacy & Pharmaceutical Industries, Badr University in Cairo (BUC), Entertainment Area, Badr City, Cairo, Department of Microbiology and Immunology, Faculty of Pharmacy, Fayoum University, Fayoum City, Department of Biological Sciences, College of Arts and Sciences, University of South Florida St. Petersburg, St. Petersburg, Florida